 The Chicano/Latino Student Affairs Center (CLSA) is an academic excellence service that supports student development through educational, social and cultural programs.
 CLSA seeks to build community through a variety of activities and events designed to bring students together from the five colleges.
 Specifically, the New Student Retreat, Latino Heritage Month, Día de la Familia, monthly lunches, study breaks, movie series, guest lectures and César Chávez Commemoration Program help students to network and form bonds of friendship and support.
 Moreover, every new student is mentored through the CLSA Sponsor Team.
 Programs are provided that enrich student cultural identity and promote social awareness.
 CLSA offers services and activities that celebrate the history, heritage and culture of Chicanos and Latinos.
 CLSA is located at 757 College Way, on the second floor of the Robert E. Tranquada Student Services Center.
 To contact CLSA, please call (909) 621-8044 or visit our website.

-Services for Gay, Lesbian, Bisexual, Transgender, Intersex, Queer/Questioning, Intersex and Asexual/Agender Students
+Services for Gay, Lesbian, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual/Agender Students

-The mission of the Queer Resource Center (QRC) of The Claremont Colleges is to empower each lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual/agender (i.e., LGBTQIA+) person to have a positive college experience, grow as a self-aware individual, and be a responsible community member.
-The QRC does this through enlivening our physical space, providing quality programming, building strong relationships, encouraging personal growth, ensuring safety and documenting history.
+The mission of the Queer Resource Center (QRC) of The Claremont Colleges is to empower each lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual/agender (i.e., LGBTQIA+) person to have a positive college experience, grow as a self-aware individual and be a responsible community member.
+The QRC does this through enlivening our physical space, providing quality programming, building strong relationships, encouraging personal growth, advocating for services, creating a brave space and documenting history.
 In working towards these goals, the QRC recognizes and actively addresses the diversity within and beyond the queer community.
 This includes, but is not limited to, sexual orientation, gender identity, race, ethnicity, sex, class, religion, ability and so forth.
-The QRC provides year-round Ally Trainings for Claremont College students, faculty, and staff and offers students mentorship opportunities through QQMP (i.e., Queer and Questioning Mentor Program), LEGS (i.e., Leadership and Engagement in Gender and Sexuality), and the newest QSAFE (i.e., Queer Staff and Faculty Engagement) mentor program to connect with queer life on and off-campus.
-Major programming efforts include planning social, educational and political programs including but not limited to queer faculty and staff luncheons, gaymer nights, queer cooking and movie nights, events focused on queer and trans people of color (i.e., QTPOC), Gaypril events and Lavender Graduation for graduating students.
+The QRC provides year-round Ally Trainings for Claremont College students, faculty and staff and offers students mentorship opportunities through QQMP (i.e., Queer and Questioning Mentor Program), LEGS (i.e., Leadership and Engagement in Gender and Sexuality), and QSAFE (i.e., Queer Staff and Faculty Engagement) mentor programs to connect with queer life on and off-campus.
+Major programming efforts include planning social, educational and political programs including but not limited to queer faculty and staff luncheons, gaymer nights, queer cooking and movie nights, letter writing campaigns, events focused on queer, trans, and intersex people of color (i.e., QTIPOC), Gaypril events and Lavender Graduation for graduating students.
 The Director and Assistant Director are available to meet with students during weekly office hours at the QRC and host drop-in hours across the colleges.
-The QRC provides co-sponsorship funding, HIV testing every first Tuesday of the month, a large library collection of LGBTQIA+-related DVD’s and books for check-out, a free clothing closet, and offers referrals to LGBTQIA+ resources and services on and off-campus.
+The QRC provides co-sponsorship funding for conferences and collaborative programming, HIV testing every Tuesday, a large library collection of LGBTQIA+-related DVD’s and books for check-out, a free clothing closet and offers referrals to LGBTQIA+ resources and services on and off-campus.
 The QRC is equipped with 24/7 card-swipe access so students can access the space at their convenience together with an accessibility door.
-The lounge can be used and reserved for student club meetings, doing homework/studying with friends or hosting LGBTQIA+ events and programming.
+The lounge can be used and reserved for student club meetings, doing homework/studying with friends or hosting events and programming.

 Policy Making, Student Conduct and Regulations